-Here are some examples that I have tried to my application:
+Here are some examples that I have tried in my application.

-Here in first example I have tried to look into the type, found no of methods and field declared there
+Here, in the first example, I have tried to look into the type, found number of methods and field declared there.

-It seems pretty cool to me that allow me to deep drive into my application.
+It seems pretty cool to me that allows me to deep drive into my application.

 Hope it will help you to introduce with Ndepend and Code analyzing.
 Thanks guys for reading .